oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ConfiguringDockerContainer.md

-## Configuring the Docker Container to connect to OCI Tenancy
+## Connect Docker container to OCI Tenancy

-Follow the below steps to configure the docker container to connect to a tenancy:
+Once you are inside the conatiner, follow the below steps to configure the docker container to connect to a tenancy:
 > ***Repeat this process for every new customer.
 Same container can be connected to multiple OCI tenancies.***

 **Commands to execute inside the container:**